-Art of Rome is an introductory course in the history of art and of the history of Rome from its origin to contemporary times.
-Masterpieces of painting, sculpture, architecture and urbanism are examined with attention to their specific historical contexts; ancient, medieval, renaissance, baroque and modern.
-Most classes are held on site.
+Art of Rome is an introductory course in the history of art.
+The course focuses on Rome, from its origin to contemporary times.
+Masterpieces of painting, sculpture, architecture and urban planning are examined within their historical contexts.
+Most of the classes are held on site.
 The course hones a method of description, critical analysis and interpretation of art and builds an understanding of traditional forms and cultural themes useful in the comprehension of all western art.
 3 credit hours.
 Students are responsible for all entry fees.